 \section{Measurement of the WbWb production cross section at FCC-ee}

-In this section, we outline an experimental strategy for the measurement of the \WbWb production rate at different centre-of-mass energies at FCC-ee.
+In this section we outline an experimental strategy for the measurement of the \WbWb production rate at different centre-of-mass energies at FCC-ee.
 We focus on three different centre-of-mass energies, corresponding to $\sqrts = 340$, 345, and 365\GeV.
 These represent \WbWb production below, at, and above the \ttbar threshold, respectively.
 We restrict our study to the fully hadronic and the semi-hadronic decay channels of the W boson pairs, which together account for a combined branching ratio of about 75\% for this process~\cite{ParticleDataGroup:2024cfk}.
 Di-leptonic decay channels and the final states involving $\tau$ leptons, which account for the remaining 5\% and 15\% of the branching ratio, respectively, are expected to provide some additional sensitivity and can be included in future work.
-However, events in which $\tau$ leptons decay into an electron or a muon are included in this study.
-The considered sources of background include DY production in the \qqbar final state, WW and ZZ production, and WWZ production in the $\mathrm{Z} \to \bbbar$ final state.
+However, semi-hadronic events in which $\tau$ leptons decay into an electron or a muon are included in this study.
+The considered sources of background include \qqbar production, WW and ZZ production, and WWZ production in the $\mathrm{Z} \to \bbbar$ final state.
+The small interference between the hadronic final states of WW and ZZ production and photon-induced multi-jet production are not expected to have any relevant impact on the result, and is therefore not considered.
+Similarly, the interference between \WbWb and WWZ ($\mathrm{Z} \to \bbbar$) is expected to be a subleading effect, and is therefore neglected.
+This is consistent with the approach followed in the computation of the NNLO EW corrections~\cite{Beneke:2017rdn} included in the \qqTh.
+Finally, the WWH ($\mathrm{H} \to \bbbar$) background is not considered due to the significantly lower production cross section compared to the other processes.
 The \WbWb, WWZ, and \qqbar samples are produced using the WHIZARD generator~\cite{Kilian:2007gr} interfaced with Pythia6~\cite{Sjostrand:2006za}, while ZZ and WW are generated with Pythia8~\cite{Sjostrand:2014zea}.
-All samples are generated at leading order (LO) and are normalised to the cross sections summarised in Table~\ref{tab:MC_samples}.
+All samples are generated at leading order (LO) in the matrix element, interfaced with a parton shower at leading logarithmic (LL) precision, and are normalised to the cross sections summarised in Table~\ref{tab:MC_samples}.
 Detector effects are simulated using the \textsc{Delphes}~\cite{deFavereau:2013fsa} parametrisation of the IDEA detector concept~\cite{IDEAStudyGroup:2025gbt,delphes_card_idea} at FCC-ee.